AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-customizingviewer/r-html5-aem-smartcropvideo-customize-embedshare.md

  </tbody>
 </table>

-Example - to set up embed code to use `break-word` word wrapping:
+Example - To set up the embed code to use `break-word` word wrapping:

 ```
 .s7smartcropvideoviewer .s7embeddialog .s7dialogmessage {